lukibahr/stars/README.md

 - [nicotsx/zerobyte](https://github.com/nicotsx/zerobyte) - Backup automation for self-hosters.
 Built on top of restic
 - [LockBlock-dev/pkg-unpacker](https://github.com/LockBlock-dev/pkg-unpacker) - Unpack any pkg application
 - [getagentseal/codeburn](https://github.com/getagentseal/codeburn) - Free, local tool to track AI coding token usage and cost across 37 tools and agents (Claude Code, Cursor, Codex, Gemini and more), by model, project, and task. npx codeburn
-- [pascalorg/editor](https://github.com/pascalorg/editor) - Create and share 3D architectural projects.
+- [pascalorg/editor](https://github.com/pascalorg/editor) - Open-source 3D architectural editor with a local CLI, MCP tools, and practical workflows for humans and AI agents.
 - [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - sync .env files—from the creator of `dotenv`.
 - [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
 Compare performance of GPT, Claude, Gemini, DeepSeek, and more.
 Simple declarative configs with command line and CI/CD integration.
 Used by OpenAI and Anthropic.
 - [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!